 The new agent performs significantly better than the previous Opsview Agents on both Linux and Windows systems.
 This means that the agent can now handle queries more quickly and at a shorter interval without using more system resources.

 The Infrastructure Agent can import configuration from the old Opsview Agents, which means that your settings for allowed hosts, port numbers, and command configuration will be imported into the new agent.
-This makes migrating from the old agent to the new agent much easier.
+This change simplifies the migration from the Opsview Agent to the Infrastructure Agent, making it a viable alternative for monitoring deployments.

 The new agent now supports UTF-8 characters in plugin output.